reiddraper/sumo/README.md

 These are just some ideas we've been playing around with for how the high-level API might look:

+Apply a series of forms to whatever value is currently stored at `bucket`, `key`:

 ```clojure
 ;; Apply a form to the